Online Patient Cost Estimator Tool

 The gross charges do not generally reflect your actual costs.
 Instead, your out-of-pocket expenses will depend on your specific insurance coverage.
 It will also take into account whether you qualify for discounted care, based on the hospital’s financial assistance policy.

 Hospitals set their gross charges for services and items based on internal metrics.
 This includes how much it costs them to provide the care, which may vary among hospitals.
 For example, charges will vary based on the location of the hospital, the availability of specialized services such as trauma and transplant services, whether it is a teaching hospital, its level of underpayment from the Medicare and Medicaid programs, and services provided to the uninsured.
 Again, the bill will list the total gross charges, not what you are expected to pay.

-You can check Mount Sinai’s Self-Service Patient Estimator Tool for out-of-pocket cost estimates for 300 shoppable services.
+You can check Mount Sinai’s Self-Service Patient Estimator Tool for out-of-pocket cost estimates for over 300 shoppable services.
 If you want to know about other services, or to verify the estimate, you can check with your insurance company (if you have insurance).